 Europe’s Christmas Markets

 After last year was a bust for many of Europe’s charming Christmas markets, some are planning to stay open longer than usual this year, so you can enjoy their charm even past the 25th.
-That’s true in Salzburg, the Austrian countryside, Budapest, Prague, and Krakow.
+That’s true at many markets in Austria, Hungary, the Czech Republic, Poland, and Belgium; in the Netherlands, the Amsterdam Light Festival runs all the way until January 21.
 A savvy specialist will work your itinerary to hit the markets that still have a truly local feel—and can pivot quickly and gracefully if the situation changes.
 That’s how these travelers got to enjoy a fabulous Christmas markets trip last year.

 You may have heard about political unrest in Sri Lanka earlier this year.
 Surprised that we’re recommending it for a December trip?
 Hear us out: The situation has tangibly improved since a new president took over in July and fuel shortages have eased—though they never affected travelers anyway, since tourism businesses were identified as essential services and given priority to fill their tanks.
 Normally the country’s best hotels would be full by now for the holidays, but this year there is still plenty of room, many hotels aren’t charging peak rates, and the dollar is very strong against the rupee.
 Combine the country’s cultural landmarks with a scenic train ride through tea plantations in the hill country, then overnight in a tented “cocoon” near a national park that abuts the ocean and offers frequent leopard sightings.